August 2025 Greenwich Real Estate Report

 August Greenwich Real Estate Report

-All that is well and good, but it’s not that different from what we have seen for the last three years: low inventory, quick sales more often than not for over list price, but something really remarkable has happened this year.
+August has continued a trend that we have seen for the last three years: low inventory, quick sales more often than not for over list price, but something really remarkable has happened this year.
 The more I looked at the more remarkable it was.

-Market Over $5 million doing very well and over $10 million is up 127%
+Market Over $5 million breaking records and over $10 million it’s 2x previous record

-Our over $10 million inventory is down 4 listings to 25 beautiful houses this year, but what’s really remarkable is that our sales are up 127% from 11 sales last year to 25 sales this year.
+As noted, our over $10 million inventory is down 4 listings to 25 beautiful houses this year a 14% drop.
+At the same our sales over $10 million are up 127% from 11 sales last year to 25 sales this year.
 Last year our over $10 million sales totaled $144 million.
-This year that number is $402 million.
+This year that number is $398 million in sales volume.

 The other really remarkable thing is just how high these sales are.
-In 2024, our two highest sales were just over $16 million.
-This year we have 7 sales over $16 million with the highest sale being $43.5 million followed by a $43 million listing that is under contract.
+Last year, our two highest sales were just over $16 million.
+This year we have 7 sales over that number with the highest sale being $43.5 million followed by a $43 million listing that is under contract.
 Next, we have 3 sales at exactly $21 million (our Greenwich Streets Team had the first $21 million sale this year. 🙂

-As long as stocks stay up, but with a real concern that they may be coming down, our high-end market should continue to do well.
+As long as stocks stay up and people are concerned that they may be coming down, our high-end market should continue to do well.

 Mark Pruner is a founder of the Greenwich Streets Team at Compass along with his brother Russ and Dena Zara.
 He can be reached at 203-817-2871 or mark.pruner@compass.com.